-To operate the Services, we maintain internal databases (and have access to databases provided by governments and other third parties) containing personal information, such as names, addresses, telephone numbers, birthdates, and government-issued identification data, IP addresses, social network data, as well as details relevant to Know-Your-Customer (“KYC”) requirements, such financial watch list and Politically Exposed Person data.
+To operate the Integrity Services, we maintain internal databases (and have access to databases provided by governments and other third parties) containing personal information, such as names, addresses, telephone numbers, birthdates, and government-issued identification data, IP addresses, social network data, as well as details relevant to Know-Your-Customer (“KYC”) requirements, such financial watch list and Politically Exposed Person data.

-During use of our Services, the relevant individuals (or our customers, with the consent of such individuals or their parents, guardians or other appropriate legal representatives) provide us with similar information (via data connection, email, videoconference or other means) for verifying the relevant individuals’ age or identity, to otherwise validate the individuals for anti-fraud, financial and legal compliance for age-restricted services, or for other KYC purposes.
+During use of our Integrity Services, the relevant individuals (or our customers, with the consent of such individuals or their parents, guardians, or other appropriate legal representatives) provide us with similar information (via data connection, email, videoconference or other means) for verifying the relevant individuals’ age or identity, to otherwise validate the individuals for anti-fraud, financial and legal compliance for age-restricted services, or for other KYC purposes.

 We refer to all of the above information as the “Service Information.”

-We use the Service Information to provide the Service for which it was collected, in compliance with law and with contractual restrictions imposed by the relevant sources of the Service Information.
+We use the Service Information to provide the Integrity Service for which it was collected, in compliance with law and with contractual restrictions imposed by the relevant sources of the Service Information.
 As part of this, we may use the information to engage in fraud prevention, risk mitigation, and similarly compatible activities.

-Use of our Services requires the consent of (i) the individual whose personal information is being processed or (ii) that individual’s parent, guardian or other appropriate legal representative.
+Use of our Integrity Services requires the consent of (i) the individual whose personal information is being processed or (ii) that individual’s parent, guardian or other appropriate legal representative.